CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 ```
 Almost there!
 ## writing a helper function - getBids
-We may need to get a list of bidders, lets write a getter:
+We may need to get a list of bidders, lets write a getter method for that:

 STEP 1 : pass the appropriate parameters for set(), give it a moment of thinking, you need a {key:value} pair of {String:u128}.